Wajib (film)

-Wajib (واجب Wājib, "Duty") is a 2017 Palestinian drama film directed by Annemarie Jacir.
+Wajib (واجب Wājib, "Duty") is a 2017 Palestinian drama film directed as well as written by Annemarie Jacir.
 It was screened in the Contemporary World Cinema section at the 2017 Toronto International Film Festival.
 It was selected as the Palestinian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

-Wajib (2017) won 36 international awards including Best Film in Mar Del Plata, Dubai, Amiens, DC Film Festival, Kerala and the London BFI Festival.
+Wajib won 36 international awards including Best Film in Mar Del Plata, Dubai, Amiens, DC Film Festival, Kerala and the London BFI Festival.

 Plot

 In this road movie, a father and son travel amid wedding preparations in the lead-up to Christmas in Nazareth.